City of Regina Homepage

 Find commonly asked questions and answers about the Rapid Housing Initiative.

-What type of housing will this be?
+What type of housing will this project be?

-The Rapid Housing Initiative (RHI) project is considered transitional or supportive housing.
+This RHI project is considered transitional or supportive housing.
 This is longer-term housing that is distinct and different from emergency shelters, drop-ins and other forms of temporary accommodations.
-The building itself will hold 29 apartments as well as space for services, training, and other supports.
-From the outside, it will be similar to any low-rise apartment building.
+The building itself will hold 29 apartments as well as office and communal space to provide support services to residents.

 What is the need for supportive housing in Regina?